 Walk into any shop right now and you’ll likely be bombarded with a load of Valentine’s Day tat.
-It’s not my most favourite of times, so I’ve been brainstorming some non consumerist Valentine’s Day ideas, for those of you, like me, who seek an alternative to the commercial version of Valentine’s Day that shops try to sell us.
+It’s not my most favourite of times, so I’ve been brainstorming some non-consumerist and eco-friendly Valentine’s Day ideas, for those of you, like me, who seek an alternative to the commercial version of Valentine’s Day that shops try to sell us.

-Valentine’s Day hasn’t always been the tat filled consumer laden day that it is now.
-One of the earliest recorded ‘celerations’ of Valentine’s Day, in the Pre Christian Era, was where young men would strip naked and use goat- or dog-skin whips to spank the backsides of young women in order to improve their fertility.
+Valentine’s Day hasn’t always been the tat-filled consumer laden day that it is now.
+One of the earliest recorded ‘celebrations’ of Valentine’s Day, in the Pre-Christian Era, was where young men would strip naked and use goat- or dog-skin whips to spank the backsides of young women in order to improve their fertility.
 Fun.

 Embrace Local Arts